Djimovanberlo/CSS-frontend-masters/notes.md

 - Use CSS variables instead of SASS variables, since they can be used in JS
 - useRef to change element styles using CSS variables as string: "--main-color"
 - enum to match the colors/CSS variables: "enum COLORS { main: "--main-color" }
+- Shake button and/or input when it is faulty